Decoding Generalization from Memorization in Deep Neural Networks: Enhanced innate generalization to true labels in memorized models

-Even for high corruption degrees, we find that the MASC performs well.
-For example, with 80\% corruption degree, which implies that approximately 72\% of the training labels have been changed, we observed good MASC testing accuracy in many cases.
+Even for high corruption degrees, we find that MASC performs well.
+For example, with 80\% corruption degree, which implies that approximately 72\% of the training labels have been changed, we observed good MASC test accuracy in many cases.
 Notably, the MASC test accuracy on the later layers is over 80\% on MLP-MNIST, in comparison to 34\% test accuracy by the model.
 Similarly, MASC test accuracy on one of the layers is about 75\% for CNN-Fashion-MNIST, in contrast to 25\% model test accuracy.
+Even for larger models/datasets such as AlexNet-CIFAR-100, MASC test accuracy outperforms the model test accuracy by 45\%, for training sets with 80\% corruption degree.
+Likewise, for ResNet-18-CIFAR-10, several layers exhibit MASC test accuracies that exceed the model's test accuracy.

-Not only does the MASC have better accuracy than the model on the test data but it also does well on the training data with the true labels.
+Not only does MASC have better accuracy than the model on the test data but, when applied to some layers, it also does well on the training data with the true labels.
 Although the model has memorized the training data with corrupted labels, outputs from certain layers have the ability to predict the trained true labels.
 For example, in MLP-MNIST, for low to moderate degrees of corruption, MASC on the middle layer (FC (512)) has good accuracy on the true training labels, while also retaining good accuracy on the test set.
 With 40\% corruption degree, approximately 36\% are changed labels and yet the model has good accuracy on the true training labels in at least one layer of the network. e.g. MLP-MNIST has over 90\% true training accuracy at layer FC(512), CNN-Fashion-MNIST has approximately 85\% in Flat (576) layer \& AlexNet-CIFAR-100 has approximately 60\% in FC (4096) layer.
 This means that almost 20\% of those labels are predicted correctly even though the model was trained for 500 epochs or has reached high training accuracy on corrupted labels.
-In the process of doing this, the model does not have any direct information about the true labels and neither does the MASC.
+In the process of doing this, the model does not have any direct information about the true labels and neither does MASC.

+For a subset of models, we also compare the results of test accuracy of MASC on trained model with early stopping model accuracy.
+MASC accuracy over the layers of the network when the data is projected onto corrupted training subspaces is shown in Figure \ref{figangle1_main_early}.
+Best model test accuracy and trained model test accuracy are shown for reference.
+Best model test accuracy corresponds to the accuracy of the test data of the model if early stopping was used.